 If an interpreter refuses to provide the required certification, or the ALJ doubts an interpreter's qualifications or suspects fraudulent activity, the ALJ will adjourn or postpone the hearing until the services of an acceptable interpreter are obtained.

-If the ALJ suspects fraudulent activity, the ALJ will also refer the matter to the Office of the Inspector General using the instructions in HALLEX I-1-3-9.
+If the ALJ suspects fraudulent activity involving an interpreter, the ALJ will also refer the matter to the Office of the Inspector General using the instructions in HALLEX I-1-3-9.

 C. Verbatim Interpretation

-The ALJ will direct the interpreter to interpret the questions and answers verbatim without changing the original meaning of the questions or answers.
-If an interpreter changes the form of the question to the third person (that is, uses “he” or “she”), the ALJ will instruct the interpreter to correct the interpretation and caution the interpreter on the record against the practice.
+If, while translating, an interpreter changes the form of the question to the third person (that is, uses “he” or “she” instead of “I”), the ALJ will instruct the interpreter, on the record, to correct the interpretation and caution the interpreter against the practice.

 D. Difficulties With Interpretation

 If the ALJ determines that the claimant or the witness is having difficulty understanding the interpretation, or the claimant or the witness objects to the interpretation, the ALJ must determine whether the claimant is receiving a full and fair hearing.

 If the ALJ concludes the claimant is receiving a full and fair hearing, the ALJ will note the objection on the record, proceed with the hearing, and address the objection in the decision.

 If the ALJ concludes the claimant is not receiving a full and fair hearing, the ALJ will adjourn or postpone the hearing until the services of an acceptable interpreter are obtained.
 Depending on the circumstances, the ALJ may adjourn temporarily to call TIS and request a telephone interpreter.